How does Prince William Water set rates?

 Can rate adjustments be deferred?

-Prince William Water deferred rate adjustments during the Coronavirus 19 pandemic.
+Prince William Water deferred rate adjustments during the Coronavirus 19 Pandemic.
 Further deferring necessary rate adjustments could require Prince William Water to postpone necessary infrastructure replacement projects.
-Additionally, keeping rates artificially low results in higher rate increases in the future when Prince William Water is required to catch up with deferred infrastructure replacement.
+Additionally, keeping rates artificially low results in higher rate increases in the future when Prince William Water would be required to catch up with deferred infrastructure replacements.

 Why does Prince William Water set rates for three years at a time?